kayazay/chicago-crime-analysis/README.md

  `crime_tweak = crime_clean`

-Here, we look for more features or columns to extract from our dataset for it to hold more _"analytical water"_.

-To start, __OBSERVE the following columns...__
+Here, we look for more features or columns to extract from our dataset for it to hold more _"analytical water"_. __OBSERVE the following new columns...__

 <img src = "https://user-images.githubusercontent.com/60517587/193694512-ccd5d4a4-8a0a-4e30-a41c-62d9ec078a3d.gif" width=50% height=10%/>

-###`Block`
+### Street Type

-This column holds the full address of the location a reported crime occurred. `crime_tweak['Block'].head(40).values` gives us the first few records of this column:
+This column holds the full address of the location a reported crime occurred.

+> `crime_tweak['Block'].head(40).values` gives us the first few records of this column:

 ```	py
 array(['085XX S MUSKEGON AVE', '092XX S ELLIS AVE', '062XX N TRIPP AVE',